• Skip to primary navigation

 Home » Recipes » Main Dishes

-Jul 20, 2022 · Jan 16, 2023 This post may contain affiliate links · 1 Comment
+Feb 7, 2024 · May 29, 2025 This post may contain affiliate links · 1 Comment

-Jump to Recipe Jump to Video
+Jump to Recipe

 This recipe is super family friendly, I will guide you on the right level of cayenne pepper for your family.
 If you are eating with a baby, or saving left overs for them, you can add just a pinch and then add heat for yourself by adding jalapeños to your servings.
 I’ll also recommend how to spice for young children.
 It’s fussy eater friendly as well, and my kids really love it (my picky eater included), probably because I serve theirs with grated cheese and give them a few tortilla chips to eat with it.
 I’ve yet to find a child that loves a coriander garnish, but if you are a coriander fan, add a sprinkling to your serving - it will finish it off perfectly.
-If you like you can jump to my adapting my White Chilli Chicken recipe for your family here.
+You can cook this on the stove if you don’t have a slow cooker.

-How to Cook My White Chilli Chicken
+Ways to Cook My Slow Cooker White Chilli Chicken

 Ingredients